 The family tree below shows the most recent generations of House Valgon in Tyraturos, in birth order.
-Deceased family members are italicized, and the original surnames of those who have bred and/or married into the family are shown for convenience.
-Members who are currently a part of the household are listed in bold print.
+Valgons born into the family are listed with no surname and are of Mulan descent with some Rashemi blood, unless otherwise noted.
+Members who currently live in the household are listed in bold print, while deceased members are italicized.
+Those who married into the family have their birth surnames included.
 (Player character names are marked with an asterisk.)
 Click on the names for commonly known information.

 An ardent follower of Mask, Fathusa had no interest in house leadership but became a great presence in the slave markets and gambling dens.
 She was known for arranging particularly devious and treacherous "deals" with exotic creatures that led them into slavery.
 She waited until the very last moment to consider marriage, at which point she met her match in a young man her buddies wagered she couldn't tame.
 Not having actually attended the gladatorial arenas, she hadn't seen the vicious up-and-comer from Surthay and underestimated him right into a marriage contract.
 Their marriage was tumultuous, though it did not take them long to conceive, or for her to become a single parent.
 She took over raising her grandson for about seven years after his parents' death but once she was sure of his attachment to the house of Bane, she left the house to help set up enclaves abroad.
 She's assumed dead, though when and how she died is anyone's guess.